JSenpai/require-worker/readme.md

 //var someModule = requireWorker.require('./aModule.js',{ cwd:__dirname });
 var someModule = requireWorker.require(require.resolve('./module_a.js'));

+// If the module does not have initModule code within it, simply pass the wrapRequire:true as an option
+//var someModule = requireWorker.require(require.resolve('./module_a.js'),{ wrapRequire:true });

 // Call the 'hello' method on the module (module.exports.hello)
 // The call method returns a Promise for success & failure someModule.call('hello','Foo').then(function(result){